 Access, Transportation & Logistics

 There are three main international airports in Vietnam – Hanoi in the north, Da Nang in the central, and Ho Chi Minh (Sai Gon) in the south.
-Most foreign nationals requires a tourist visa to enter Vietnam, and it is recommended that such a visa be obtained (via a local tour agency) before arrival in the country.
+Most foreign nationals require a tourist visa to enter Vietnam, and it is recommended that such a visa be obtained (via a local tour agency) before arrival in the country.
 Transport infrastructure is generally well developed, but note that international driving licenses are not accepted in Vietnam, and renting a car implies paying for the associated local driver as well.
 A cheaper way to commute, especially where short distance are involved (for instance within cities) is to rent a motorcycle.
 English is taught as part of the education system, so many young Vietnamese are able to communicate in English.

 Health & Safety